ayatakinci/ayatakinci/README.md

 ## 💫 What programming languages I like

-As a frontend developer i prioritize most of my time for Javascript .
+As a frontend developer i prioritize most of my time for Javascript,React and redux .

 <h5>⭐️Languages and Tools</h5>